-- 4 tbsp thyme infused balsamic vinegar * or lemon juice or both
+- 4 tbsp balsamic vinegar or lemon juice (or a mix of both) *

-- Boil or steam quinoa and the rices and bake the squash* if not cooked or baked already.
-I’ve had these from the night before.
+- Boil or steam quinoa and both rice and bake the squash* if not cooked or baked already.
+I’ve had these leftover from the night before.

 - Chop half of the mushroom quantity into thin slices the remaining half pulse in a food processor until they become like a small rice grains or couscous size.

 - Place a slightly deeper pan on medium fire, add 1/2 of the coconut oil and brown slightly the mushroom slices.
 When ready, take out on a plate and set aside.